JakobOvrum/LuaD/example/README.md

 ===========================
 This directory contains some samples to help get the gist of LuaD.

-Each example can be run by running `dub run` from the example's directory.
+Each example can be tested by running `dub run` from the example's directory.

 hello
 ---------------------------